rezeile/weekly-summary/README.md

 ### Writing a plist file

-A mac daemon is controlled by service management framework (`launchd`)[https://en.wikipedia.org/wiki/Launchd].
+A mac daemon is controlled by service management framework [`launchd`](https://en.wikipedia.org/wiki/Launchd).
 (To view a list of system and user daemons managed by `launchd` run `launchctl list`.)

 A property list (extension `.plist`) is an xml file that configures a `launchd` daemon.
 For our example the property list located in the same directory as the readme is called `local.weeklysummary.plist`.
+This file should be placed at the following directory `~/Library/LaunchAgents` on your Mac.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>